PREVENT TYPE 2 DIABETES WITH THE PreventT2 PROGRAM

 The Tyrone Hospital Diabetes Center offers the PreventT2 Program each year.
-The 2018 program begins Tuesday April 24th from 11am -12pm in the classroom at Tyrone Hospital.
-The program is offered at no charge.
+The 2019 program begins Tuesday February 12th from 4:30pm -5:30pm in the classroom at Tyrone Hospital.
+The program is currently offered at no charge.
 Registration is required.
 To register please call (814) 684-1255 ext 5101.

 Does PreventT2 Work?